Patriotic Order Sons of America

 In echoes loud and long.

-Brothers, where is our strength ?
+Master of Forms: Brothers, where is our strength ?

-United we stand pause divided we fall.
+Members: United we stand pause

-Master of Forms: With upraised hand, do you renew the binding obligations which pledge us to our Country and this Order, through our lives, and unto death, as men and patriots?
+which pledge us to our Country and this Order, through our lives, and unto

-Members holding up right hand:
+Members holding up right hand: Our Country first, last and

-Our Country first, last and forever; through life and unto death, our Country.
+forever; through life and unto death, our Country.

-Brothers, as the blessed light falls fresh upon us all lights are turned up fully, open our ranks and admit our new brother(s) into the circle of fraternal strength.
+ranks and admit our new brother(s) into the circle of fraternal strength.

 Camp sings CAMP FIRE ODE: second verse.